-Since mentioning the Splendid Blender pen, I've had quite a few requests for a tutorial.
+Since mentioning the Splendid Blender pen (aka, Colorless Blender by Chartpak), I've had quite a few requests for a tutorial.
 This is a transfer method I use occasionally to add an image to fabric.
 I decided to demonstrate with a cute little altered bottle.

 I started with a laser print image (a photocopy, inkjet copies won't work), a bottle, and a piece of grain sack material.

 I placed the copy face down on the grain sack material, and secured it.

 Make sure you are working in an area with plenty of ventilation.
 The Splendid Blender pen is a colorless marker, but it is not odorless.
 You should be able to find it at a craft store like Michael's, or an artist supply store for around $2.00.
 You can also find it online.

 Saturate the back of the print with the pen.

 This shouldn't take you more than 30 seconds, depending on the size of your image.
 Remove the print.

 To make my bottle, I used spray adhesive to attach the material to the bottle.
 I then painted the top with white gesso, and dry brushed a little on the fabric for a fresco feel.

 I picked up a box full of bottles at a garage sale recently.
 I think I may be making tons of these.

 This is the transfer method I used for the cushion on my footstool.